-Guest Blog by Chris Harrison, As riders it is a phrase we hear all too often.
+Guest Blog by Chris Harrison - As riders, SMIDSY (Sorry mate, I didn't see you) is a phrase we hear all too often, especially after a motorcycle accident.
 Is it a weak excuse for bad driving or is there more to it than that?

 It will have happened to all of us whilst riding in full view of a driver.
 That driver may have even looked directly at us yet they pull out or turn across our path with a variety of outcomes.
 Surely those drivers need to look harder, longer, twice or think and be more careful?

 If we really want to improve our chances of survival we must first know and understand how and why it is likely to go wrong, only then can we introduce strategies into our riding to improve our chances.

 The SMIDSY, or driver/rider failed to look properly, is by far the most common cause of a motorbike crash.
 In fact, it is the most common cause for all vehicle types with the second most common cause being ‘Failed to judge another vehicles path or speed’.
 These two factors contribute to nearly half of all collisions each year.

 There have been numerous articles about how the eye works in relation to seeing, but the issue goes much deeper, right into our brains core.

 This isn’t a motorcycle accident issue, it’s a human issue

 Seeing is a very complex human process.
 Our eyes are not cameras, they do not simply record everything within our field of vision, as most of what we believe we have seen is in fact a best guess created deep within our brain and influenced by things like past experience, emotion and what we want to see.
 We can break ‘seeing’ down into three simple phases;